knheidorn/july-whiteboarding/july-8-2019/notes-jshacker.md

 2. Ask clarifying questions
 3. Provide an example case
   a.
 Remember to think about edge / null test cases
-4. Give as much accurate data to help hiring manager a general idea of skills and communication level.
+4. Give as much accurate data to help hiring manager get a general idea of skills and communication level.

 ### The Approach
 1. Demonstrate your general approach